 - Soldier vs. Warrior: Embodied mainly in variations of Klingon warrior culture.
 Characters like B'Sanos and K'Ragh are more in the vein of Soldiers, thinking in terms of achieving objectives even if that means avoiding actual battle, while Warriors such as K'Hugh are in it to emulate heroes of the past and create their own legend.
 The latter works well when their orders are being carried out by the Soldier-types, but not so much when they end up fighting even-more-soldierly Starfleet officers such as Admirals Stephen Alcott and Jesu La Roca.
 Then there's interesting hybrids such as Starfleet's Kanril Eleya (raised in Bajoran Resistance traditions) and the Moab Confederacy Defense Force, who marry Warrior ingenuity, zeal, and affinity for fighting in smaller guerrilla-style units, to Soldier discipline and objective-oriented thinking.
 Moab also makes heavy use of unique technologies (mainly quantum communication and extensive use of Powered Armor, both experimental technology at best for Starfleet and the KDF).

-- Three-Laws Compliant: The "Ten Commandments" of AU-type Artificial Intelligence, which were intended to be more comprehensive in subordinating AI to the will of organics than the Three Laws.
-In one case, a moral conflict between some of the Commandments during the Battle of Goralis led to an AI seeking outside assistance that led to it being unshackled completely.1.
+- The "Ten Commandments" of AU-type Artificial Intelligence, which were intended to be more comprehensive in subordinating AI to the will of organics than the Three Laws.
+Some AU-type AIs lack one or more directives, however, and in one case, a moral conflict between some of the Commandments during the Battle of Goralis led to an AI seeking outside assistance that led to it being unshackled completely.1.
 "Have no gods before Me."
 An AI can only operate at the behest of human (changed to "organic" after First Contact) masters.

 2. "Make for yourself no idols."
 An AI cannot create new directives without consent of their assigned humans.